SanyaOdare/fetch-sandbox-api/README.md

 # fetch-sandbox-api
 This fetch API is for making requests and fetching resources.
-I created a fetch API sandbox to get data from local resources as well as a remote API.
+It's a fetch API sandbox that is meant to get data from local resources as well as a remote API.